cures-hub/cures-condec-jira/doc/features/quality-checking.md

 The [color of the menu item](nudging.md) to access the quality check view is:
 - green if all criteria of the DoD are fulfilled
-- yellow one or two criteria of the DoD are violated
+- yellow if one or two criteria of the DoD are violated
 - red if more than two criteria of the DoD are violated

 ![Rationale backlog showing the quality check results for the selected issue](../screenshots/rationale_backlog_quality_check_issue.png)